JereKuusela/valheim-upgrade_world/publish/README.md

 _Destroy_

-For technical reasons, currently loaded areas are not included (about 200 meters around the player).
-This can be overridden by config but contains more risks.

 1. Removes all objects from a zone (including player placed structures).
 2. If the zone has a location, marks the location as unplaced (to allow redistributing it).
 3. Marks the zone as ungenerated.
 Visiting the zone will regenerate like it were at start of the game.